ARM-software/CMSIS-View/Examples/Fault/B-U585I-IOT02A/README.md

  7. Follow the instructions in the **Serial Terminal** and observe the results

 > Note: In the debug session fault information can be inspected in the **Component View** and **Event Recorder** windows

+### Build with CMSIS-Toolbox

+Alternatively, this example can be built with [**CMSIS-Toolbox**](https://github.com/Open-CMSIS-Pack/cmsis-toolbox).

+To build the example with CMSIS-Toolbox do the following steps:

+ 1. Use the `csolution` command to create `.cprj` project files (for **Arm Compiler 6** toolchain):
+    ```
+    csolution convert -s Fault.csolution.yml
+    ```
+    or, for **GCC** toolchain use the following command:
+    ```
+    csolution convert -s Fault.csolution.yml -t GCC
+    ```
+ 2. Use the `cbuild` command to create executable files for Secure and Non-secure applications:
+    ```
+    cbuild ./Secure/Fault_S.Debug+HW.cprj
+    cbuild ./NonSecure/Fault_NS.Debug+HW.cprj
+    ```
+> Note: This procedure was tested with Arm GNU Toolchain version 10 2021.10

+> Note: To run and debug executables built with CMSIS-Toolbox with uVision, it is necessary to adapt uVision settings
+    relating to output file, and also adapt Debug.ini and Flash.ini scripts accordingly

+## User Interface

+This example uses **Serial Terminal** as User Interface.

 The fault triggering is done by entering a number via **Serial Terminal** application (see possible values below).